How Prevent Cataracts Naturally

-Cataracts are almost an endemic problem of the twenty-first century due to many causes, including the aging of more and more people in today’s world, many nutritional and physical factors, the abuse of devices with reflective screens like cell phones, computers, tablets, etc. These all negatively affect the vision organs of both young and old.
+Cataracts are almost an endemic problem of the twenty-first century due to many different factors.
+These include aging, many nutritional and physical factors, and abusing devices with reflective screens like cell phones, computers, tablets, etc. These all negatively affect the vision organs of both young and old.
 In this article we’ll look at how we can try to prevent cataracts from forming.

 Main vision loss happens because your lens becomes opaque.
-This means that the magnifying glass that you have in your eye loses its transparency and starts to become cloudy more and more until it finally becomes like a “curtain” that prevents images from getting to your retina.
-It is as if the lens of your video camera suddenly becomes dirty because of residue accumulation and is unable to capture the images.
+This means that the magnifying glass that you have in your eye loses its transparency and starts to become cloudy.
+This happens more and more until it finally becomes like a “curtain” that prevents images from getting to your retina.
+It’s as if the lens of your video camera suddenly becomes dirty because of residue accumulation and is unable to capture the images.

 Cataracts are a degenerative and painless vision process.
-Their most noticeable sign is the physical appearance of the eyes because it will start to look like a “milky veil” that progressively covers the pupil, which loses its black color and becomes more and more gray as the person gets older.
+Their most noticeable sign is the physical appearance of the eyes.
+They will start to take on a milky aspect, which progressively covers the pupil.
+The pupil loses its black color and becomes more and more gray as the person gets older.

-This happens because protein accumulates within the lens and this creates this veil that covers the light that goes towards the retina.
+This happens because protein accumulates within the lens.
+This creates the veil that covers the light that goes towards the retina.

-This happens little by little, which can cover it completely and in the most severe cases, can cause blindness, This disease tends to affect almost half of the population that is over 65 years old.
+This happens little by little, and can cover it completely and, in the most severe cases, can cause blindness.
+This disease tends to affect almost half the people that are over 65 years old.

 In the case of very severe cataracts, surgery may be necessary.
-But in many cases, this treatment does not mean vision improvement.
-If that is the case, consult your ophthalmologist to get a personalized perspective on possible improvement for your situation.
+But, in many cases, this treatment doesn’t necessarily mean vision improvement.
+If that is the case, then consult your ophthalmologist to get a personalized perspective on how to improve your condition.

 But there are options that you can try before resorting to surgery.
-With the methods below, you can greatly reduce the progression of cataracts and even stop them.
-But if this does not happen, you should obviously see your ophthalmologist.
+With the methods we explain below, you can help to prevent cataracts, or at least halt their formation.
+But if this doesn’t happen, you should obviously see your ophthalmologist.

 - Your diet should be rich in vitamins A and C, which are essential for tissues, eye functions, and help stop lens deterioration.
 In order to get vitamin A, eat “red” vegetables and fruits, carrots, oranges, papaya, etc. as well as spinach.
 Spinach is especially recommended to reduce the possibility of developing serious cataracts.
-In order to get vitamin C, there is a variety of products, like spiruline algae, moringa (leaves or oil).
+In order to get vitamin C, there is a variety of products, like spirulina algae or moringa (leaves or oil).

 - Eliminate sugary drinks and sugar in general from your diet to help to prevent cataracts.
 This weakens and degenerates your nervous system.
 For the same reason, avoid consuming caffeine and alcohol.

 - A diet rich in Omega-3 fatty acids.
 You can take them as a supplement or in fish (especially blue) or with linseed, chia, or oils.
 According to different studies, eating tuna once a week reduces the risk of cataracts up to 12%.